 I don’t know how many people have had the courage, interest or unfortunate reason to google, “How many men fantasize about children?” but I bet whoever does will be as shocked as I was at the results I found.

-The first study I came across on Discover found that of 435 anonymous survey study participants, 10% of males and 4% of females would engage in sexual conduct with a child or view child pornography if they were guarenteed not to get caught or punished.
+The first study I came across on Discover found that of 435 anonymous survey study participants, 10% of males and 4% of females would engage in sexual conduct with a child or view child pornography if they were guaranteed not to get caught or punished.

 Is your mouth dangling as much as mine was when I read that?